 A few nude sunbathers frequent the Santa Cruz County nude beaches in town (Four Mile, Natural Bridges, 222, It's) or south of Santa Cruz (Cowell, La Selva, Rio del Mar, Manresa) but use is light and sporadic.

-When we asked more than 7,000 of readers what their favorite Santa Cruz County nude beach was, 54% voted for Bonny Doon.
-18% liked Laguna Creek, 17% voted for Panther/Hole in the Wall and 8% for Scott Creek.
+When we asked more than 7,000 of readers what their favorite Santa Cruz County nude beach was and 54% voted for Bonny Doon, 18% liked Laguna Creek, 17% voted for Panther/Hole in the Wall, and 8% for Scott Creek.